 There are also several opportunities to sponsor events, such as the annual Business Trade Show, the annual Texas Legislative Conference, the annual Chamber Banquet & Awards Ceremony, New Member Receptions and Orientations, NB Business University Seminars, and Board of Directors Luncheons.
 For more information on sponsoring one of these events, please email Info@InNewBraunfels.com and specify which event you are interested in.

 The annual Business Trade Show, held each September, is a great way to market your business directly to local residents, including other Chamber members.
 Your business would set up a booth and display your products and services to potential clients during this two-day event which sees an attendance of nearly 2,000.
 For more information on the Business Trade Show, email Stephen@InNewBraunfels.com.

 To advertise your business you may consider placing an ad in the Official Guide to New Braunfels which serves as a business, relocation and visitors guide.
-15,000 copies of the Guide are published to provide vital resources to visitors and locals alike.
+15,000 copies of the Guide are published each year to provide vital resources to visitors and locals alike.
 Click here for more information on advertising in the Guide.